sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst.txt

 To call an object method, you must use a variable that references an object, along with the dot (.) operator followed by the method name.
 For example, ``yertle.forward();`` calls the "forward" method on the turtle referenced by the variable "yertle", which results in a change to yertle's location.
-On the other hand, ``myrtle.turnRight()`` calls the "turnRight" method on a different turtle referenced by the "myrtle" variable, resulting in a change to mertle's heading.
+On the other hand, ``myrtle.turnRight()`` calls the "turnRight" method on a different turtle object referenced by the "myrtle" variable, resulting in a change to myrtle's heading.

 Every method call is followed by parentheses.
 The parentheses ``()`` after method names are there in case you need to give the